-The current Director compensation program was put in place effective January 1, 2020, after consultation with Mercer.
-Under the program, each of the Corporation's non-employee Directors receives an annual retainer of \$165,000, with the Lead Director and the chairs of each of the Board committees receiving additional annual retainers as follows: Lead Director and Board Chair - \$35,000 each, Chair of Audit Committee - \$18,000, Chair of Human Resources and Compensation Committee - \$15,000, Chair of Governance and Sustainability committee - \$10,000, and Chair of the Operations Committee - \$10,000.
-The Board agreed, as of January 1, 2022, to provide Mr. Ferron with a retainer of \$250,000 per year as compensation for his serving on the Board, including serving as Chair of the Board, and an additional \$100,000 for serving as Chair of the board of one of the Corporation's key joint ventures.
-Joseph Lambert did not receive any remuneration in 2023 for serving as a director over and above his compensation as President and CEO.
+Under the Corporation's director compensation program, which was implemented as of January 1, 2024 after consultation with Hugessen, each of the Corporation's non-employee Directors receives an annual retainer of \$200,000, with the chairs of each of the Board committees receiving additional annual retainers as follows: Board Chair and Lead Director - \$35,000 each, Chair of Audit & Risk Committee - \$18,000, Chair of Human Resources and Compensation Committee - \$15,000, Chair of Governance and Sustainability committee - \$10,000, and Chair of the Operations Committee - \$10,000.
+In addition, each director is entitled to an additional \$3,000 CDN per day of travel for board business, to the extent travel is from North America to another continent or vice versa.
+Notwithstanding the foregoing, the Board agreed, as of January 1, 2022, to provide Mr. Ferron with a retainer of \$250,000 per year as compensation for his serving as Chair of the Board plus an additional \$100,000 for serving as Chair of the board of one of the Corporation's key joint ventures.
+That total payment of \$350,000 is in place of the compensation he would otherwise be entitled to as Chair.
+Mr. Pinney received \$35,000 for his service as Lead Director in 2024, but neither he nor any other director is serving as Lead Director in 2025.
+Mr. Lambert did not receive any remuneration in 2024 for serving as a director over and above his compensation as President and CEO.
 All Directors are reimbursed for reasonable out-of-pocket expenses incurred in connection with their services pursuant to the Corporation's policies.
 Directors do not receive option-based awards, non-equity incentive plan compensation, pension compensation or any other compensation not detailed in this section.